Shellyda/ihs-project/README.md

 # PokeCIn - Infrastructure hardware-software Course project
-This repository contains the structure, scripts, and documentation to develop the **IF817 course project** — a C++ game running on the **DE2i-150 FPGA board**, integrating FPGA peripherals through a custom PCI character driver.
+This repository contains the structure, scripts, and documentation to develop the **IF817 course project** - a C++ game Pokémon like for the DE2i-150 FPGA board, integrating hardware-mapped peripherals (switches, buttons, LEDs, and 7-segment displays) via a custom PCI character driver.
+The project uses Quartus II for FPGA mapping, Raylib for rendering via HDMI, and real-time interaction through the board’s I/O components.

 | Gameplay |  FPGA DE2i-150  |
 |--------------------------------|------------------|